Focus of the 8th NRW Nano Conference 2018

 National and international top-class speakers will again form highlights of the conference, while for the second time the “Call for Posters” will give interested persons who are enthusiastic about future technologies and new insights of nanotechnology, especially young academics, the chance to present their projects and ideas at the event.

-Examples for possible main topics for the conference are described in the following and are hopefully helpful to give you a hint for the scope of the conference.
+Here, you find descriptions for the main topics for the conference in order to give you a hint about the scope of the conference.

 Health & Medicine

 Demographic development is a major challenge for the health sector.
 Innovative, nanotechnology-based approaches in regenerative medicine and diagnostic analysis form the basis of future individual therapies.
 In the field of pharmacy, nanotechnological applications have become increasingly important in the field of drug design and delivery.
-Medical technology and medical products offer a wide range of optimized procedures based on nanotechnology to maintain and promote health.
+Medical technology and medical products offer a wide range of optimised procedures based on nanotechnology to maintain and promote health.
 Thus, nano medicine, nano medical technology and nano health form one of the session on the morning of the second conference day.

 Regulations, Safety & Societal Acceptance